isheeba/WP-Block-Theme-Journey/README.md

 ## What's Inside

-	•	🔗 Links to official documentation and valuable community resources
+	•	🔗 Links to documentation and valuable community resources
 	•	💡 My own notes and key references I found helpful
 	•	⚠️ Common pitfalls and troubleshooting advice
 	•	📝 Comprehensive setup notes and explanations

 This repository might serves as your practical guide to modern WordPress theme development.

-Getting Started
+### Getting Started

 Navigate by topic or follow the structured learning path, progressing from foundational concepts to advanced techniques.
 Each section includes supplementary links to deepen your knowledge.